Happy Saturnalia to all!

 To celebrate the festive season in style, I made my own Saturnalia shrine.

-Hadrian is wearing the pileus, as was the tradition during the festival.
-These pointy hats were traditionally worn by freedmen but during Saturnalia, all men, regardless of status, wore the pileus.
+Hadrian is wearing the pilleum, as was the tradition during the festival.
+These pointy hats were traditionally worn by freedmen but during Saturnalia, all men, regardless of status, wore the pilleum.
 Hadrian is set among foliage, ivy, holly (sacred to Saturn), images of the god Saturn, candles and terracotta figurines (sigillaria).
 Romans also decorated their houses with greenery.
 Garlands and wreaths of ivy and holly were hung over doorways and windows.
 Images of the god Saturn were placed around the altar, candles were lit and a suckling pig was sacrificed to the god.

 The image of the god Saturn I placed on myshrine is a fresco from the House of the Dioscuri in Pompeii.